jahnf/Projecteur/README.md

   If not, run `sudo udevadm control --reload-rules` and `sudo udevadm trigger` to load the rules without a reboot.
-* After that the input devices from the Logitech USB Receiver (but also the Bluetooth device) in /dev/input should be readable/writeable by you.
+* After that the input devices from the Logitech USB Receiver (but also the Bluetooth device) in /dev/input should be readable/writable by you.
   (See also about [device detection](#device-shows-as-not-connected))
 * When building against the Qt version that comes with your distribution's packages you might need to install some  additional QML module packages.
-For example this is the case for Ubuntu, where you need to install the packages `qml-module-qtgraphicaleffects`, `qml-module-qtquick-window2`, `qml-modules-qtquick2` and `qtdeclarative5-dev` to satisfy the application's runtime dependencies.
+For example this is the case for Ubuntu, where you need to install the packages `qml-module-qtgraphicaleffects`, `qml-module-qtquick-window2`, `qml-modules-qtquick2` and `qtdeclarative5-dev` to satisfy the application's run time dependencies.

 ### Application Menu

-The application menu is accessable via the system tray icon.
+The application menu is accessible via the system tray icon.
 There you will find the preferences and the menu entry to exit the application.
 If the system tray icon is missing, see the [Troubleshooting](#missing-system-tray) section.